svehlap/notes/03_collections/03_collections.md

 #### dictionaries exercises:

 1. Describe this nested data structure in words: `[{'a':1, 'b':2}, {'c':3, 'd':4}]`
-2. Assign the above structure to the name `d`.
-Index into `d` to print out only the second dictionary
+2. Assign the above structure to the name `l`.
+Index into `l` to print out only the second dictionary
 3. Add a 3rd key:value pair `'e':5` to the second dictionary
-4. Delete the key `'a'` from the first dictionary in `d`
+4. Delete the key `'a'` from the first dictionary in `l`

 #### Gotcha: compare by reference vs. value